If you need one helicopter, order two.

 A too-small group is as much of a problem as a too-big group.
 It makes sense to look for a group that’s similar to the audience you intend to be taking the course when it’s complete.
 You can also include a mix of experts.

-We aim for a group of around 20-30, because that tends to be the final class size for most of the training courses we develop.
+We aim for a group of around 20 to 30 people because that tends to be the final class size for most of the training courses we develop.

 The learner persona can include how much experience they have and how much time they need to dedicate to testing.
 It’s also helpful to include what their motivations are for completing the training.
 The subject-matter expert persona can include familiarity with online vs. traditional learning and particular areas of expertise.